Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,912.113976,952.667535.md

 # [February 6th, 2019 Livestream](../2019-02-06.md)
 ## Q&A: Is there an end-game/goal?
 https://youtube.com/embed/Dtm6xIj-wM4?autoplay=1&start=912&end=953
-This question was possibly duplicated with a more recent answer: [November 10th, 2020 Livestream Q&A: Thoughts on making end-game point or goal?](./yt-hhckg5vm5_w.md) [https://www.youtube.com/watch?v=hhckg5vm5_w](https://www.youtube.com/watch?v=hhckg5vm5_w)
+This question was possibly duplicated with a more recent answer: [December 13th, 2022 Livestream Q&A: Is there eventually going to be an end-goal?](./yt-cL_dqA0345M.md) [https://www.youtube.com/watch?v=cL_dqA0345M](https://www.youtube.com/watch?v=cL_dqA0345M)

 ### Topics